Shelina Zadorsky

+College career

+Zadorsky played for the Michigan Wolverines from 2010 to 2013.
+She joined the Wolverines during a transitional moment in the program's history and started in every game during her freshman year.
+She captained the side during her senior year.
+She played in 81 games, scoring 3 goals overall during her time with the Wolverines.

 Club career

 Ottawa Fury FC

-Zadorsky played for USL W-League side Ottawa Fury Women, helping captain them go to a second-place finish in the 2013 Central Conference final and a win in 2014.
+Zadorsky played for USL W-League side Ottawa Fury Women, captaining them to a second-place finish in the 2013 Central Conference final and a win in 2014.
 The Fury disbanded its long-standing women's program in March 2015 for "business reasons".